RinorDreshaj/sign-in-with-apple/README.md

 ## License

-The Laravel IDE Helper Generator is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Laravel Sign in with Apple is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)